 Successful marketing is all about communicating how you can help solve your customer’s problem.
 You need to show them you understand their situation and that you can be part of their story serving as their guide to eliminating pain or pursuing pleasure.
 And doing this is a lot easier than it seems!
+It’s all about mapping your customer’s success.

 The simple exercise below created by Digital Marketers is a great tool you can use to map your customer’s success and create messaging that resonates with your target audience.